Ponchai Wilkerson

-Ponchai Kamau Wilkerson (15 July 1971 – 14 March 2000) (also Ponchai Kamau, Kamau Wilkerson, Ponchai "Kamau" Wilkerson) was a convicted murderer executed by lethal injection by the U.S. state of Texas.
+Ponchai Kamau Wilkerson (July 15, 1971 – March 14, 2000) (also Ponchai Kamau, Kamau Wilkerson, Ponchai "Kamau" Wilkerson) was a convicted murderer executed by lethal injection by the U.S. state of Texas.
 He was convicted for the 28 November 1990 murder of jeweler Chung Myong Yi.
-He was convicted by a jury on 16 July 1991 and ten days later sentenced to death by the same jury.
+He was convicted by a jury on July 16, 1991, and ten days later sentenced to death by the same jury.

 Early life

 Ponchai Kamau Wilkerson (โพนชัย กาเมา วิลเกอร์สัน), of African-American and Thai descent, was born in Houston, Texas.
 Not much is known about Wilkerson's early childhood; he later grew up in the Fort Bend-Houston area east of Missouri City, Texas, attending public schools in the Fort Bend Independent School District.
 Ponchai graduated from Willowridge High School in 1990.

 Criminal activities

-On 28 November 1990, Wilkerson and Wilton Bethony entered Yi Chung Myong's jewellery shop Royal Gold Jewellery Store in Houston, Texas.
+On November 28, 1990, Wilkerson and Wilton Bethony entered Yi Chung Myong's jewelry shop Royal Gold Jewelry Store in Houston, Texas.
 They had been on a crime spree for a month.
 Wilkerson left briefly twice, and pulled a Glock pistol from his jacket upon returning the second time and fired the gun once without warning at Yi Chung Myong's temple from a distance of 30 cm (12 inches).
 During the trial, Wilkerson testified that the murder was not committed in self-defense or accidentally.

-The Texas Court of Criminal Appeals affirmed his conviction and sentence on 12 December 1994.
+The Texas Court of Criminal Appeals affirmed his conviction and sentence on December 12, 1994.
 He also appealed to the United States Court of Appeals for the Fifth Circuit and Supreme Court of the United States, who both denied his appeals.

 During Thanksgiving Day, 1998, Wilkerson and six other death row inmates were involved in an attempted prison break.
 One inmate, Martin Gurule, managed to escape, but was shot and drowned soon afterwards.
 Wilkerson and the other six inmates involved all surrendered.